Tech-Curriculums/120-Arduino-I2C-and-Wire-Library/README.md

 | :---: | :---: | :---: |
 | Any Sensor | Recording  | BLE |
 | Any Sensor | Displaying |  BLE |

+Feel free to voltron everything -- such is the joy of I2C!